codesenju/python_sshclient_paramiko/README.md

 - [python3](https://www.python.org/downloads/), [paramiko](https://www.paramiko.org/installing.html) python module

 ## What is Pramiko
 Paramiko is a one of many python modules that implements the SSHv2 protocol.
-With paramiko you can perform various remote tasks like running commands on remote hosts, copying files to and from remote hosts to your local machine.
+With paramiko you can perform various remote tasks like running commands on remote server, copying files to and from a remote server to your local machine just to mention a few.
+To get a full list of all the functions read more on the [SFTP client object](https://docs.paramiko.org/en/stable/api/sftp.html).

 # Let's have look at our code:
 ## docker-compose.yml